 Reactivity to Esterification:

 Methyl (CH3OH) > Primary (RCH2OH) > Secondary (R2CHOH) > Tertiary (R3COH)

 The first step in the esterification process is the protonation of the carbonyl oxygen atom of the carboxylic acid.
 Because of the interaction between the proton and oxygen, the carbonyl carbon becomes very susceptible to a nucleophilic attack by the oxygen atom of the alcohol.
 The next step involves a proton transfer from the alcohol group to the –OH of the carboxylic acid.
 Because of the relative instability of the ion produced, water readily leaves the structure.
 The last step involves regenerating the proton used up in the first step.
 The figure below shows the general mechanism for the reaction.

 Redox Reactions and Enzymes

 Most of the time, biological oxidation of alcohol, and the reverse process, also require the presence of a coenzyme.
 Coenzymes are organic compounds that work with the enzyme to bring about the chemical change in the substrate.
-Coenzymes have functional groups complementary with that of the substrate, and the enzyme catalyzes the redox reaction in the substrate-coenzyme complex.
+Coenzymes have functional groups complementary to that of the substrate, and the enzyme catalyzes the redox reaction in the substrate-coenzyme complex.
 In the process, ethanol is oxidized, and the original coenzyme is reduced.
 The coenzyme used for the biological oxidation of ethanol is an oxidized form of nicotinamide adenine dinucleotide (NAD+).
-As the ethanol is converted to acetaldehyde, NAD+ is reduced to NADH.
+When the ethanol is converted to acetaldehyde, NAD+ is reduced to NADH.